thomasfeliciani/mixed-lotteries-for-science-funding/readme.md

-**Last update**: 24 March 2023 by Thomas
+**Last update**: 27 May 2024 by Thomas

 This folder contains the replication scripts for an article on funding lotteries currently under review.

-These scripts run in R 4.2.2 and rely on some external libraries specified below (and also listed at the top of each script).
+These scripts run in R 4.3.2 and rely on some external libraries specified below (and also listed at the top of each script).
 The scripts are:

 ## util.r
 Here we defined the fundamental functions necessary to run the simulation model -- most notably, *util.r* contains the implementation of the various Types of selection procedure.